PayPal Developer Logo

 4. Select Orders > Capture payment for order.

 5. Select Send.
-The API returns an HTTP 201 order created response code in response to a successful call.
+A successful call returns an HTTP 201 order created response code.

 Reference